Vedanshi2308/Excel_Dashboard_Project/README.md

 Leverage E-commerce Platforms: Continue and expand marketing efforts on platforms like Amazon, Flipkart, and Myntra, which were the highest-performing sales channels in 2024.
 Personalized Offers & Promotions: Tailor ads, offers, and coupons for the targeted customer segments to enhance engagement and drive conversions.

-By implementing these recommendations, Ved Store can strategically target its customer base and further drive growth and sales in the upcoming year.
+By implementing these recommendations, EliteMart can strategically target its customer base and further drive growth and sales in the upcoming year.